-We have picked what we think to be the best USB cables for your smartphone, whether it is an Android phone with a Micro-B connector, an iPhone with its Lightning connector or one of the newest phones that use type-C connectors.
+We have picked what we think to be the best micro USB cable for your smartphone, whether it is an Android phone with a Micro-B connector, an iPhone with its Lightning connector or one of the newest phones that use type-C connectors.

 Table of contents: